destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/tasks.md.txt

 # Available tasks

+## Preparations
+ * {class}`deode.tasks.cleaning_tasks.PrepRun` prepares the run by storing the used (and expanded) config file and by removing old ecflow output and job files.

 ## Preparation of static files
 This section contains tasks that are done only once during a model run.
 In case the static files already exists the tasks can be deactivated in the suite setting `config.suite_control.create_static_data` to `False`.
 The location of the background input data used is defined in `config.platform` and the resulting output files are stored in a directory defined by `config.system.climdir`.